rheng001/Chatbot/README.md

 Citations
 ---

-Source code used and inspired by Liza Daly Brobot from https://github.com/lizadaly/brobot
+Source code used and inspired by Liza Daly's Brobot from https://github.com/lizadaly/brobot